-Technology plans are required for NCLB Title II-D funding and e-Rate Discounts.
+Technology plans were required for Federal Title II-D funding and e-Rate Discounts.

 State Technology Plan

-The purpose of this document is to create an overall Strategic Technology Vision that will lay a path for accomplishments expected by 2012 and also align with the USDE Strategic Plan, ODE Strategic Framework, IRMD Strategic Plan, E2T2/E-Rate Plan, Oregon School Board Vision and the Quality Education Model.
+The purpose of this document was to create an overall Strategic Technology Vision that laid a path for accomplishments expected by 2012 and also aligned with the USDE Strategic Plan, ODE Strategic Framework, IRMD Strategic Plan, E2T2/E-Rate Plan, Oregon School Board Vision and the Quality Education Model.

 Assessment & Evaluation